Ulloa History, Family Crest & Coats of Arms

 Some of the Ulloa family moved to Ireland, but this topic is not covered in this excerpt.
-Another 97 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Ulloas to arrive on North American shores:

 Ulloa Settlers in United States in the 19th Century

 - Nicolas De Ulloa, who arrived in America in 1827

 - Jose Maria Ulloa, who landed in Puerto Rico in 1831

 - Hernando De Ulloa, who arrived in New Spain in 1877